sf-wdi-31/how-to-hide-secrets/lightning-talks.md

 #Lightning Talks

 Your goal is to create a 5-6 minute presentation on a topic that is useful to your fellow developer.
 We encourage you to dive right in with a small demo that you created!
-Please also create a brief readme outlining your findings and any helpful resources you discover in your research.

 - What problem does this technology solve?
 - How do you use it?
 Is there a "cheatsheet" you found or made that others can reference?
 - What did you build?

-Lightning talks will be on Wednesday morning next week, December 9th.
+Lightning talks will be on Tuesday afternoon, May 24th.

 ##Signup for your topic [here](https://docs.google.com/spreadsheets/d/19lhOKlMHJW-bn604_x1eNtQwolCN44aCjBrXmbzv208/edit?usp=sharing)
 ##Topics: